statamic/docs/content/collections/docs/users.md

 ### Super Users

-Super Admin accounts are special accounts that **have access and permission to everything**, including things that are reserved just for super users, like the ability to _create more super users_.
-It's important that we prevent the robot apocalypse and this is an important firewall.
+Super Admin accounts are special accounts with **access and permission to everything**.
+This includes things reserved only for super users like the ability to _create more super users_.
+It's important to prevent the robot apocalypse and this is an important firewall.
 We're just doing our part to save the world.

 ## User Groups